uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_maru.md

 Start watering cauliflower on the 15th through the 25th (+ any rain days)

 ### Spring 26, Y1
-- Harvest cauliflowers plated on 6s
+- Harvest cauliflowers plated on 6s (should all be gold quality)
 ```
 ~~~6~~6~~~~
 ~7~~@~~~~~~